yudintsevegor/test-tasks/CTO_school_2020/readme.md

 ### Request to Bot

-Request to the bot consist of one string in format:
+Request to the bot consist of the one string in format:
 ```
     Country-City or Country-State-City
 ```

 Country format: iso-2-alpha

 State format: two letters

 City format: full name of the city

 Example: